 Certain phenomena happen so predictably that they have become ordained laws of nature.
 For example, we know gravity will always bring things back down to Earth, and the Sun will rise each and every morning.
 Similarly, eating a lot of sugar will make us crave even more sugar—or that's at least how it seems.

 Fortunately, sugar isn't a necessity.
 And it can be removed from our diets, minds, and kitchen cabinets with a little bit of conscious effort and the right mix of nutritious foods to keep us full and satisfied.
 But, for most of us, our bodies are accustomed to all the sugar we routinely feed ourselves, so we are seemingly programmed to crave more.
-To reset and erase these cravings, a sugar detox—a deliberate effort to minimize as much sugar as possible from our diet—is necessary.
+To reset and erase these cravings, a sugar detox—a deliberate effort to minimize as much sugar as possible from our diet—may be necessary.
 So, to help us craft the best sugar detox diet plan and determine exactly what to eat to kick the sugar habit to the curb, we turned to two nutrition experts who gave us a doable meal plan.
 The best part?
 A lot of it sounds mouthwateringly delicious.

 Ready for a meal plan that will help you ditch sugar from your diet?
 Read on to learn what to eat for breakfast, lunch, and dinner during a sugar detox.